subquery/documentation/docs/subquery_network/node_operators/setup/becoming-a-node-operator.md

 :::

-## 2. Setup SSL on your new server and consult security guide
+## 2. Setup SSL on your New Server and Consult Security Guide

 We highly recommend setting up SSL on your new server and [consulting our security guide carefully](./security-guide.md).
 You will be penalised for not setting up SSL, firewalls, or following our security guidelines.